Scale Wailer

 Full Review + Extended Jam

 All 7 scales once, then jam.
-Try switching scales mid-song.
+Try switching scales mid-song, and strum a full progression loop between runs.

 SUN